What Is a Charitable Remainder Unitrust?

 Get Help

 If you would like to set up a charitable remainder unitrust, contact an estate planning attorney for assistance.
-These trusts may have to meet additional requirements such as being registered with the state, which an attorney can help walk you through.
+These trusts might have to meet additional requirements such as being registered with the state, which an attorney can help walk you through.
 You might also be able to get information directly from the charity you want to donate your money to since many charitable organizations, universities and nonprofit medical facilities offer information on setting up charitable remainder unitrusts.

 Get Professional Help